AungThiha/KMPTemplate/README.md

 # KMP Project

+> ⚠️ **Project Setup Instructions Outdated**
-To run the project, refer to the instructions provided in the file "How To Set Up and Run the KMP Project.pdf", located in the root directory of this project.
+> The instructions in *How To Set Up and Run the KMP Project.pdf* are outdated.
+Fleet IDE is no longer supported.
+Updated setup steps will be available before 14 June 2025.
+> **Side note:** Normally, setup instructions would be included in the README.
+However, because this project was originally submitted as a university assignment (where professors were unfamiliar with Markdown), the instructions were written in a PDF instead.
+The updated setup guide will be included directly in the README.

+## License
-## Apache License 2.0
+Apache 2.0
-License content can be found in `LICENSE-2.0.txt` in the root folder.